Th0ught09/QScores-Archiver/README.md

                 # COPYING.LESSER - Copy of GNU LGPL license v3
                 # AUTHORS - Authors of the software
                 # ChangeLog - History of changes
-                # README.html - This file in HTML
-                # README - This file as plain text
-                # VERSION - How to determine the software version

 If no installation prefix was provided and the installation is performed with root access, then system defaults are used instead.